 Cheddar Gorge Facts

-- The fabulous formation now forms part of a Site of Special Scientific Interest called the Cheddar Complex.
-It’s thus appreciated for both its beauty and its place in history.
+- The fabulous formation now forms part of a Site of Special Scientific Interest understandably called the Cheddar Complex.
+It’s thus fully appreciated for both its beauty and its place in history.
 A 2005 poll named it the second greatest natural wonder in the country it lies in.

 Related Articles